 Hair loss—we’ve all faced this excruciating experience at least once in our life—the hair that sheds constantly, and we don’t know why it’s happening.
 While there is a list of factors that could impact your hair’s health, there are also many hair loss types.
 One of the most commonly encountered types of hair loss in women is female pattern baldness.

 What Is Female Pattern Baldness?

 Hair loss is a normal condition that occurs to people of all genders.
 When it comes to women, fewer than 45% go through life with a full head of hair.
 One of the hair loss types that affect women the most is female pattern baldness, also known as androgenetic alopecia.
 It affects up to 50% of both women and men worldwide.

-This hair loss condition is pretty similar to male pattern baldness except for the fact that the hair loss in women can follow a different pattern.
-While age can, be one reason for the exposure to this type of hair loss, it can occur at any time after puberty.
+This hair loss condition is pretty similar to male pattern baldness except for the fact that hair loss in women can follow a different pattern.
+While age can, be one reason for exposure to this type of hair loss, it can occur at any time after puberty.